bowen-upenn/PersonaMem/README.md

     python prepare_qa.py --model gpt-4o --action batch_qa --verbose

-## To test the block concatenation
+## To test block concatenations for enabling long context windows

 This step is optional and intended for debugging purposes only.
 The actual block concatenation process will be performed in the next session.